EarthLedger/aleo/README.md

 ## Usage:
-install and run aleo zk.work aleo prover in a fresh ubuntu22.04 server machine, the script will auto install nvidia drivers and cuda toolkit. the scirpt requires 3 parameters: zk.work version, server address, your aleo wallet address
+install and run zk.work aleo prover in a fresh ubuntu22.04 server machine, the script will auto install nvidia drivers and cuda toolkit. the scirpt requires 3 parameters: zk.work version, server address, your aleo wallet address
 after install, the machine will auto restart, then please goto zk.work website to check your running status
 ```shell